mesosphere/dcos-docs-site/pages/1.13/administering-clusters/package-registry/index.md

 dcos registry describe --package-name=<package-name> --package-version=<package-version>
 ```

-Please be patient and wait for couple minutes for the package to be uploaded, processed and made visible in the {{ model.packageRepo }}.
+Be patient and wait for couple minutes for the package to be uploaded, processed and made visible in the {{ model.packageRepo }}.

 See `dcos registry --help` for an exhaustive list of operations that you can use to manage the packages in Package registry.
 The `registry` subcommand allows you to `add`, `remove` and `describe` a package.